menandmice/micetro_docs/guides/implementation/updates.rst

 Checking the Status of Micetro Components and Appliances
 --------------------------------------------------------
-You can see the status of all components at a quick glance so you know everything is up and running smoothly.
+You can see the status of all components at a glance so you know everything is up and running smoothly.

 **To check the current status of Micetro Components and Appliances**: